openstack-archive/fuel-specs/specs/9.0/serialized-facts-nailgun-api.rst

   * individual node

-  ConifgDB service shall (in future) allow to create custom levels and hierarchies if needed, but in version 9.0 it only will work with global (i.e. environment-wide) and a node-level data.
+  ConfigDB service shall (in future) allow to create custom levels and hierarchies if needed, but in version 9.0 it only will work with global (i.e. environment-wide) and a node-level data.